A modified Brink-Axel hypothesis for astrophysical Gamow-Teller transitions: Application to Massive Stellar Thermal Rates

 \subsection{Case study: $^{57}\mathrm{Co} \rightarrow\, ^{57}\mathrm{Fe}$}

-As an application of our new approach, we calculated the thermal Gamow-Teller rates for electron capture and positron emission in $^{57}\mathrm{Co} \rightarrow\, ^{57}\mathrm{Fe}$, a case with nearly 1 billion $M$-scheme basis states; not only is this system a good test of the {\tt BIGSTICK} code \cite{BIGSTICK2}, but it is also expected to be important in pre-collapse stellar evolution~\cite{patton2017neutrinos}.
+As an application of our new approach, we calculated the thermal Gamow-Teller rates for electron capture and positron emission in $^{57}\mathrm{Co} \rightarrow\, ^{57}\mathrm{Fe}$, a case with nearly 1 billion $M$-scheme basis states; not only is this system a good test of the {\sc Bigstick} code \cite{BIGSTICK2}, but it is also expected to be important in pre-collapse stellar evolution, {in particular in its contribution to the pre-collapse neutrino luminosity}~\cite{patton2017neutrinos}.
 We compare the rates derived from our strength functions to those of Fuller, Fowler, and Newman (FFN) \cite{FFN3} and Langanke and Martinez-Pinedo (LMP) \cite{LMP}, as tabulated in \cite{sullivan2015sensitivity}, using the same methodology for computing rates as described in the introduction to this section.
 Following the practice of those and most other authors, we used experimental data where it exists~\cite{bhat1998nuclear}, specifically: the experimental Q-value; the measured $B(GT)$ values (derived from the $\log f t_{1/2}$ values) from the $7/2^-$ ground state of $^{57}$Co to the first two excited $7/2^-$ states of $^{57}$Fe, which has a $1/2^-$ ground state; and the experimental excitation energies of those states.

 We compute the rates for a range of temperatures and, in the case of electron capture, densities, using the two different models for the level density introduced in Section \ref{background}: a Gaussian distribution which closely follows the shell model level density, and which therefore implicitly excludes intruder states; and the commonly used backshifted Fermi gas level density.
-Yet the latter is inconsistent with our model space: because the latter rises exponentially with $\sqrt{E}$, at temperatures beyond $\sim 30 \times 10^9$ K, we would need strength functions at initial excitation energies at well over 130 MeV.
+Yet the latter is inconsistent with our model space: because the latter rises exponentially with $\sqrt{E}$, at temperatures beyond $\approx 30 \times 10^9$ K, we would need strength functions at initial excitation energies at well over 130 MeV.
 At that point we simply run out of states in our model space, and so we do not carry out calculations with the Fermi gas level density at the highest temperatures, i.e., $> 30 \times 10^9$K.

 From 4 MeV up to 80 MeV, we used semi-converged states at 2 MeV intervals.
 Although we saw evidence for a slight but systematic differences between transitions strength functions from initial states with different angular momenta, we approximated them as being identical.
 We did not investigate in detail the dependence upon the initial isospin $T_i$ (not to be confused with temperature); we expect the impact of such differences to be small.
 For example, in this case study the low-lying initial states have $T_i=3/2.$ The contributions of initial $T_i=5/2$ states are less than ten percent up to 25 MeV in initial excitation energy.
 Around 80 MeV in initial energy, inclusion of both $T_i=5/2$ and $T_i=7/2$ initial states contribute 30 percent.
 We note that any resolution in the uncertainty due to isospin dependence of strength functions at such high energies would also have to resolve the issue of the choice of level densities.